 Annual Evaluation Procedures.
 The Compensation Committee determines the compensation for the executive officers, including the NEOs.
 The Compensation Committee meets in an executive session at the beginning of each fiscal year to (i) evaluate the performance of the NEOs and all other executive officers during the prior fiscal year; (ii) determine their final annual bonuses, if any, for the prior fiscal year; (iii) establish overall performance goals and objectives, if any, for the current fiscal year; and (iv) establish the formula for determining the total aggregate executive bonus amount for the current fiscal year.
 The Compensation Committee meets again in executive session mid-year to (i) set the executive officers' base salaries for the next 12 months; and (ii) consider and approve any equity incentive compensation.
 At the end of each fiscal year, the Compensation Committee (i) reviews the formula established at the beginning of the fiscal year for determining the total aggregate executive bonus amount for that fiscal year and makes any appropriate changes to such formula; (ii) certifies satisfaction of the performance goals and objectives; and (iii) determines the preliminary annual bonuses, if any, for all executive officers for the current fiscal year.
-The Compensation Committee may meet from time during the year to assess the adequacy of the Company's compensation for all executive officers.
-For a discussion of the criteria used by the Compensation Committee to evaluate the performance of NEOs in 2014, see "Compensation Discussion and Analysis - 2014 Named Executive Officer Compensation - How and Why Executive Compensation Decisions Were Made."
+The Compensation Committee may meet from time to time during the year to assess the adequacy of the Company's compensation for all executive officers.
+For a discussion of the criteria used by the Compensation Committee to evaluate the performance of NEOs in 2014, see "Compensation Decisions Were Made."